Vision of the Future

 As the club embarks on another season of amateur football on the field, off the field there is an industrious team facing up to the challenges of the day to day running of a football club such as ours.

-Within a village that has traditionally thrived on its now near-130 years of proud rugby heritage; 97 years later, there evolved a small corner of the community where the dream was to build a football legacy that, one day, would be worthy of its own acclaim.
+Within a village that has, since 1885, traditionally thrived on a proud rugby heritage; 97 years later, there evolved a small corner of the community where the dream was to build a football legacy that, one day, would be worthy of its own acclaim.
 The expansion of the boundaries and rise in population of Llangennech in the time since now sees a village with almost 6000 inhabitants.
 The demand for opportunities to participate in multiple sports is at its highest ever.

 Since it's establishment as a football club seeking friendly matches in 1982, Llangennech AFC has epitomised the definition of the underdog.
 Through never having a real ground or established long-term clubhouse to call home, and the subsequent knock-on effect of this leading to a lack of funding from sponsors and sparse support from the community in the shadow of the more established rugby and cricket clubs.
 This - coupled with the club's aspiration to ensure that football remains accessible to all by maintaining a very affordable scheme (thus often attracting less-affluent members of the Llan and surrounding communities, who simply can't afford to play for other clubs) - means the club has survived from hand to mouth for the majority of its existence.
 Reliant on the weekly submissions of the players to ensure that the League fees, admin, training and equipment overheads are met; it has always been a case of fighting, not folding.

 This is in no way through a lack of effort by volunteers and club affiliates over the years to find a home.
 However, the hurdles that have been obstructing progress has caused the erosion of enthusiasm from one generation to the next.